 Chamomile infusion: a natural booster

 Chamomile infusion is a natural tonic.
-It is used as a spray or for watering during sensitive phases such as sowing, transplanting, or early growth.
+It is used as a spray or for watering during sensitive phases such as sowing, transplanting, or the early stages of growth.
 It is ideal for: